 - Discuss with management and the Outside Auditor, and advise the Board with respect to, the Company’s policies, processes and procedures regarding compliance with applicable laws and regulations and the Statement of Ethics, and instances of non-compliance therewith.
 Obtain and review reports and disclosures of insider and affiliated party transactions.

 - Review and approve any requested waivers by executive officers and directors of the Company’s Statement of Ethics and recommend to the Board, when appropriate, whether a particular waiver should be granted.

-- Establish procedures for (a) the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters, and (b) the confidential, anonymous submission by associates of the Company of concerns regarding questionable accounting or auditing matters.
+- Establish procedures for (a) the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters, and (b) the confidential, anonymous submission by associates of the Company of concerns regarding questionable accounting, internal accounting controls or auditing matters.

 - Discuss with management and the Outside Auditor any correspondence between the Company and regulators or governmental agencies and any associate complaints or published reports that raise material issues regarding the Company’s financial statements or accounting policies.